Riggstadt/PROIECT_1_ETTI/README.md

 More information about the design considerations can be found in the full report on the project, available <a href="https://github.com/Riggstadt/PROIECT_1_ETTI/blob/main/DOCUMENTATION/DOCUMENTATIE_P1_SERS_N18_RONCEA_TEODOR_VIRGIL_431C.pdf">here</a>.

-I choose a simple, yet robust topology for my voltage regulator circuit.
+I chose a simple, yet robust topology for my voltage regulator circuit.
 The regulator is centered on a simple error amplifier, built upon a differential pair, with current mirror load and emitter degeneration.
 As control element, a high-power DPAK Bipolar Transistor was used, in conjuction with the resistive feedback network.
 The reference voltage source of the regulator is provided by a self-biased voltage reference.

 <br>
   <p align="center">